csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - steering
   - overviews
-    - [AI Chains: Transparent and Controllable Human-AI Interaction by Chaining Large Language Model Prompts](https://arxiv.org/abs/2110.01691) (wu et al. 2022) - chaining LLM steps together: output of one step becomes the input for the next
+    - Ai chains: Transparent and controllable human-ai interaction by chaining large language model prompts ([wu, terry, & cai, 2022](https://dl.acm.org/doi/abs/10.1145/3491102.3517582)) - chaining LLM steps together: output of one step becomes the input for the next
-      - interactive system where users can modify chains + their intermediate results
+      - interactive system where users can modify chains + their intermediate results -- improves performance + human experience
     - [Language Model Cascades](https://arxiv.org/abs/2207.10342) (dohan...sutton, 2022) - treat chaining models as probabilistic programs
       - use a probabilistic-programming language (PPL) to define a joint probability model on string-valued random variables, parameterized using LMs, and then condition this model on string-valued observations in order to compute a posterior over string-valued unknowns
       - self-PPLs extend probabilistic graphical models to support more complex joint distributions whose size and “shape” can itself be stochastic